Feeds:

 And this past year has added the layer of physical pain; I don’t heal like I used to and maybe some of this will never heal.
 I’ve come to realize that this physical pain is also just part of things, always somewhere.
 But it can be alleviated and its limiting influences embraced.
 As my athletic endeavors (such as they were) and ability to lift things for gardening and other household activities have been curtailed, and even walks now have become something I pay for afterwards, I am fortunate when I can push past the pain, look at it, embrace it.

 Wisdom in pain.— There is as much wisdom in pain as there is in pleasure: both belong among the factors that contribute the most to the preservation of the species.
 If pain did not, it would have perished long ago; that it hurts is no argument against it but its essence.
-(Niet. p.
-252)
+(Nietzsche, The Gay Science, 318)

 I think of Christina Rossetti in torment, screaming through nights in cancer’s throes, the agony of intense pain and the accompanying mental unhinging caused by its treatment with opium.
 I am thankful mine is not so acute, more one to wear me down, force me—if I am to accomplish anything—to overlook it when I can, or look at it with toleration and a Charlie Brown, scraggle smile when it won’t go unnoticed.
 Not to worry that no one seems to be able to define or remedy it, not worry what’s causing it, not worry if it will ever go away.
 Just accept it and keep going.
 Sometimes I can do this.